parurope/twitchscript/README.md

 twitchscript
 ============

-CLI menu using livestreamer (https://github.com/chrippa/livestreamer) for watching Twitch streams (useful for RaspberryPi).
+A small CLI program using livestreamer (https://github.com/chrippa/livestreamer) for watching Twitch streams.
+Quite handy on the RaspberryPi.

-See twitchscript.py for some Infos.
+See twitchscript.py for info.